cyberglot/wenkokke.github.io/posts/2016-04-05-presidents-scumbags-kings-and-arseholes-and-the-great-dalmuti.md

 ---
-title        : "Presidents, Scumbags, Kings and Arseholes, and The Great Dalmuti" date         : 2016-04-05 12:00:00 tags         : [games, haskell] extra-script : [dalmuti-extra-script.html]
+title: "Presidents, Scumbags, Kings and Arseholes, and The Great Dalmuti"
-extra-style  : [dalmuti-extra-style.html]
 ---

 One of my favourite card games is [The Great Dalmuti][BoardGameGeek].
 It's  a variant of a widely-played card game with many, many names: President, Scumbag, Kings and Arseholes.
 Each of these may have *slightly* different rules, and *slightly* different decks, but they are all more or less the same game.